leaherb/Freelancer-Timesheet-Analyzer/README.md

 Freelancer Timesheet Analyzer
 ==============================

-This project is a work in progress, not yet 'production' level.
+This project is a work in progress.

 Problem
 -------